hashicorp/terraform-aws-nomad/modules/nomad-cluster/README.md

               /opt/nomad/bin/run-nomad --server --num-servers 3
               EOF

   # ...
-See vars.tf for the other parameters you must define for the nomad-cluster module
+See variables.tf for the other parameters you must define for the nomad-cluster module
 }
 ```